sCrypt-Inc/article/Full Stack Bitcoin Dapp Tutorial/Full Stack Bitcoin Dapp Tutorial.md

 #### 3. Wallet login

 Below is the component `Auth` that implements wallet login.
-The user clicks the **Sensilet** button to call the wallet's `requestAccount` interface to log in to the wallet.
+The user clicks the **Sensilet** button to call the wallet's `requestAccount` interface to log into the wallet.
 An authorization prompt box will appear in the wallet plugin.

 ![Wallet](./wallet.png)